Farming in Canada: The Facts (35 Infographics)

 And while we’re busy feeding ourselves and the world, farmers across Canada are intently focused on reducing their environmental footprint by taking up more eco-friendly practices.
 It’s a win-win-win situation for Canadian workers, our economy and the global environment when our agricultural sector is strong.

-Here are several facts on farming in Canada coupled with infographics.
-We encourage you to download and share them with whoever you’d like!
+Here are several facts on farming in Canada coupled with infographics in no particular order.
+We encourage you to download and share them with whoever you'd like!
 Also see:

 - 6 Reasons Why You Should Choose Canadian Beef